readyplayerme/UnrealExamples/README.md

 ## Note

 The dependency plugins are added as submodules to the project.
-They are not automatically clonned when clonning the repository.
+They are not automatically cloned when cloning the repository.
 Use the following command to initialize or update the dependency submodules.
 ```
 git submodule update --init
 ```